Thomas, 2nd Earl of Lancaster

-Early life and, marriage
+Early life and marriage

 Thomas was the eldest son of Edmund Crouchback and Blanche of Artois, Queen Dowager of Navarre and niece of King Louis IX of France.
-Crouchback was the son of King Henry III of England.
+Crouchback was a son of King Henry III of England.
 Through his mother, Thomas was a half-brother of Queen Joan I of Navarre.

 His marriage to Alice de Lacy was not successful.
 They had no children together, while he fathered, illegitimately, two sons named John and Thomas.
 In 1317, Alice was abducted from her manor at Canford, Dorset, by Richard de St Martin, a knight in the service of John de Warenne, 7th Earl of Surrey.
 This incident caused a feud between Lancaster and Surrey; Lancaster seized two of Surrey's castles in retaliation.
 King Edward then intervened, and the two earls came to an uneasy truce.
 Thomas continued to hold the powerful earldoms of Lincoln and Salisbury.
 This was due to the marriage contract the two families had agreed upon; upon the death of his father-in-law, Thomas would hold these earldoms in his own right, not, as would be expected, in right of his wife.